mushketer888/br1600_wav_converter/README.md

-# BR-1600 .VR8 converter in Python
+# Boss BR-1600 .VR8 converter in Python
 Boss BR-1600 .VR8 to .WAV converter

-Simply put the executable file in the same folder as .VR8 and run it
+Simply put the executable file in the same folder as .VR8 and run it (.VR8 file extension must be uppercase)

 Requirements: